LLNL/shroud/docs/reference.rst

     The pointer is then set in ``F_result`` using ``c_f_pointer``.
     It must not be the same as any of the routines arguments.
     It defaults to *SHT_ptr*
+    It is defined for each argument in case it is used by the fc_statements.
+Set to *SHPTR_arg_name*, where *arg_name* is the argument name.

 F_result
     The name of the Fortran wrapper's result variable.